tomGdow/taoisigh/README.md

 ### taoisigh

-A single-page application created with AngularJS displaying data on Irish [taoisigh](https://en.wikipedia.org/wiki/Taoiseach)f obained from [https://dowapi.tomgow.com/taoisigh](https://dowapi.tomgow.com/taoisigh)
+A single-page application created with AngularJS displaying data on Irish [taoisigh](https://en.wikipedia.org/wiki/Taoiseach) obained from [https://dowapi.tomgdow.com/taoisigh](https://dowapi.tomgdow.com/taoisigh)

+In other words, a Ruby-on-Rails API returns JSON data which is dynamically displayed in tabular form in a separate application generated with AngularJS.
 The application structure is based on [Angular Seed](https://github.com/angular/angular-seed)

 ### Deployment